Go Back

 Bakery-Style Pumpkin Spice Muffins You Can Make at Home!

 These pumpkin spice muffins are soft, moist, and full of warm fall flavors, perfect as a homemade breakfast recipe or cozy brunch treat.
 Easily customizable with chocolate chips, nuts, or cream cheese swirl, this easy pumpkin muffin recipe is ready in just 40 minutes.
-Serve with a hot cup of coffee or a glass of authentic horchata recipe for the ultimate seasonal pairing.

 Prep Time 10 minutes